Ericsson/dataplanebook/_sources/intro.rst.txt

 --------------------

-A common pattern is to split the per-packet data plane processing logic into two parts.
+A common pattern is to split the per-packet data plane processing logic into two parts: the *fast path* and the *slow path*.

 The fast path is designed to handle the bulk of the packets.
 The processing of packets which the fast path is not equipped to handle is delegated to the :ref:`slow path <Slow Path>`.
 The reason for dividing the data plane application into a slow and fast path is to reduce complexity in the performance-sensitive and demanding fast path environment, and instead move it to the usually